eridem/hostify/README.md

 It supports both a CLI tool and a module you can use in your own project.

 > *NOTE: library in progress.
-Future releases will contain more operations.*
+Please use with caution and report any issue on here: <https://github.com/eridem/hostify/issues>*

 ## CLI tool operations